Aortic Aneurysm Surgery

 CSF Drainage

 We routinely place a catheter in the space around the spinal cord (an epidural catheter) which monitors the pressure of the cerebrospinal fluid (CSF) and allows us to drain fluid from the space if the pressure rises.
-This catheter is placed before the operation, and left in place for approximately 2-3 days to maximize spinal cord blood flow and provide safe perioperative spinal cord monitoring and protection.
+This catheter is placed before the operation and left in place for approximately two days to maximize spinal cord blood flow and provide safe perioperative spinal cord monitoring and protection.

 Distal Perfusion